harness/developer-hub/docs/platform/role-based-access-control/provision-users-with-okta-scim.md

 * [Harness' key concepts](../../getting-started/learn-harness-key-concepts.md).
 * [RBAC in Harness](/docs/platform/role-based-access-control/rbac-in-harness).

-You must be an Administrator in your Okta account and have **Account Admin** permissions in Harness.
+You must be an Administrator in your Okta account, and you must be an **Account Admin** in Harness.

-You need a Harness [API Key](/docs/platform/Resource-Development/APIs/add-and-manage-api-keys) with a valid token.
-The API key must have all **Users** and **User Groups** permissions.
+You need a Harness [API key and unexpired token](/docs/platform/Resource-Development/APIs/add-and-manage-api-keys) that has all **Users** and **User Groups** [permissions](../Resource-Development/16_APIs/api-permissions-reference).
+API keys inherit permissions from the user they are associated with.
+If you use an API key for a [service account](./add-and-manage-service-account), make sure the service account has all **Users** and **User Groups** permissions.

 ## Create an Okta app integration